Lajule/scrummd/README.md

 Scrummd is a [Jekyll][1] skeleton to build a scrum boards.
 Create sprints and tickets with simple markdown files, generate the website and it's done !

+## Build

+To generate the website, use:

 ```sh
 docker run --rm -v $PWD:/srv/jekyll jekyll/jekyll jekyll build
 ```

+Visit `_site` directory to check generated files.

+During development, you can use:

 ```sh
 docker run --rm -v $PWD:/srv/jekyll -p 4000:4000 -p 35729:35729 jekyll/jekyll jekyll serve --verbose --livereload
 ```

+Visit `http://localhost:4000` to see your scrum board in live.

 ## Deployment